Financial Aid Process

 Financial aid can be pretty complicated, especially if you are the first in your family to attend college.
 Whether you are an incoming freshman, transfer, or graduate student, we recommend familiarizing yourself with the whole process here at ISU.
 Remember, every school's process is a little different.

 To be considered for financial aid at Illinois State, you must file a FAFSA each year.
-The 2016-2017 school year’s FAFSA is available starting January 1st 2016, but the 2017-2018 school year's FAFSA will become available October 2016.
-See the below chart for further guidance:
+The 2023-2024 school year’s FAFSA is available October 1, 2022.

 Need assistance?
-The federal government has a step-by-step guide available online, as well as representatives available via phone and live chat.
+The federal government has a step-by-step guide, as well as representatives available via phone and live chat.

 After your FAFSA is processed, the federal government will send you a copy of your Student Aid Report (SAR) via email.
 Please review your SAR to make sure the information reported on the FAFSA is correct.

 After you submit your application for financial aid, our office may need additional documents to complete your application.
 If there are outstanding documents needed by our office, we will not post an award notice online until the documents are submitted and reviewed.
-To see if you have outstanding documents with our office, check your To-Do List in your Student Service Center.
-Once your award notice is prepared, it will be posted in your Student Service Center.
+To see if you have outstanding documents with our office, check your To-Do List.
+Students can check their status at My.IllinoisState.edu.
+Once your offer letter is prepared, it will be posted in your portal.

 First-time student borrowers at Illinois State University must complete Entrance Counseling and sign a Master Promissory Note.

-If you have submitted all of the necessary paperwork, you will receive an email in early-May when your award notice is complete.
-This email is to tell you to check your Go.IllinoisState.edu portal to view your notice electronically.
+If you have submitted all of the necessary paperwork, you will receive an email in early-April when your offer letter is complete.
+This email is to tell you to check your My.IllinoisState.edu portal to view your notice electronically.
 You may print a paper copy from the portal.
-If you are trying to view Financial Aid information for the Fall 2014, Spring 2015, or Summer 2015 semesters, please use My.IllinoisState.edu.
 Remember, if your parent would like the PLUS loan again, be sure to have your parent complete a new application.

-In July, our Student Accounts Office will generate a bill for you.
+The Student Accounts Office will generate a bill for you.
 On your bill, you will see a list of your charges (billable items like tuition, meal plan, housing) and a list of your credits (grants, scholarships, loans).
-If your charges exceed your credits, you will have a leftover balance that will need to be paid.
-If your credits exceed your charges, you will receive a refund check.

 Although your Financial Aid may be complete, be sure to fully complete the enrollment process with the Admissions Office.